ghga-de/milestones-docs/62-california-condor/technical_specification.md

 After preventing simultaneous migrations, we need to optimize how other instances operate while a migration is underway and consider how to handle read and write requests.
-One way would be to accept some downtime and block service instances until the migration is complete.
-This might be a sufficient initial solution because database sizes are small enough that migrations will be completed quickly.
-If we have to eliminate downtime, we could perform shadow migrations and write the results to temporary collections while the old service version continues to handle requests.
-When the migration is complete, the old service can be taken offline and the collections swapped out.
-That's a little more complex.
+The outright simplest solution is to accept some downtime, take all instances offline, and deploy the new version of the service(s) without any overlap.
+Our database sizes are small enough that migrations should not take very long.
+We can schedule updates for low-traffic times and even notify users beforehand if necessary.
+If we determine that migrations take long enough that the above approach becomes unrealistic, we'll have to take a more complicated approach.

 ### Reverse Migrations